10-1-pursuit/project-application-development/readme.md

 This project has five different parts on which you will be graded.
 Each part is weighted differently.

-- 50% of the project is scored on **completion**.
+- 40% of the project is scored on **completion**.
-- 20% of the project is scored through the **mastery rubric**.
+- 15% of the project is scored through the **mastery rubric**.
-- 10% of the project is scored through **stretch goals**.
+- 5% of the project is scored through **stretch goals**.
 - 20% of the project is scored through the **teamwork rubric**.
+- 20% of the project is scored through the **presentation rubric**.

 In total, you must receive at least 70% to complete this project.
-For example, you could attain 35% of points through the completion requirements, 15% of points through the mastery rubric, 15% of points through the teamwork rubric, and 5% of points through the stretch goals.
+For example, you could attain 30% of points through the completion requirements, 10% of points through the mastery rubric, 10% of points through the teamwork rubric, 5% of points through the stretch goals, and 15% through the presentation rubric.

 > **Note**: Your contributions to this group project must be equitable.
 Failure to make meaningful individual contributions to this project may lead to a separate assessment of some kind or a failing grade.
 >